Freaky Friday (2003 film): Sequel

-In June 2024, it was reported that Julia Butters had joined the cast.
-Later that month, principal photography began, and it was confirmed that Mark Harmon, Chad Michael Murray, Christina Vidal Mitchell, Haley Hudson, Lucille Soong, Stephen Tobolowsky, and Rosalind Chao would reprise their roles.
-New cast members include Sophia Hammons and Maitreyi Ramakrishnan.
-The sequel, titled Freakier Friday, was released on August 8, 2025.
+In June 2024, it was reported Julia Butters had joined the cast.
+During that month, it was announced that filming had begun and that Harmon, Murray, Vidal Mitchell, Hudson, Soong, Tobolowsky, and Chao would all be reprising their roles with Sophia Hammons and Maitreyi Ramakrishnan joining the cast.
+The sequel, titled Freakier Friday, is scheduled to be released on August 8, 2025.